 Are you a fan of the work of Gustav Klimt and brother Ernst?
 Then you should definitely visit the elegant Croatian National Theatre in Rijeka’s city centre.
 They worked on the ceiling before its grand opening.
 Today you can watch ballet, concerts, opera and drama in this beautiful multi-use venue.

 If by any chance you get to be in Rijeka during February, don’t miss the International Carnival Parade, Croatia’s biggest carnival, culminating in a colourful procession of thousands masked grown ups and kids on Korzo.
 The word goes that Rijeka’s carnival is the third biggest carnival in the world after the ones in Venice and Rio.

-If you’re an outdoor lover, take a drive (less than an hour) to Risnjak National Park and try out its best known Leska Trail, which takes an intermediate two hours hike to complete or more challenging three hours long Veliki Risnjak trek.
-Two and half hours drive from Rijeka stand Plitvice Lakes, a UNESCO World Heritage Site and the largest national park in Croatia.
-With easy walking trails, stunning waterfalls, turquoise lakes and most amazing woods, Plitvice National Park is perfect for visitors of all ages.
+If you like natural beauties, drive less than an hour to the Risnjak National Park and walk along the Leska or Veliki Risnjak trail.
+Two and a half hours drive from Rijeka are Plitvice Lakes, UNESCO World Heritage and the largest national park in Croatia.
+With easy hiking trails, turquoise lakes, stunning waterfalls and amazing forest, Plitvice National Park is perfect for visitors of all ages.